-We’re accustomed to seeing Olivia Spencer in very serious roles, and seeing her here she seems to be having a lot of fun as Ma.
+We’re accustomed to seeing Spencer in very serious roles, and seeing her here she seems to be having a lot of fun as Ma.
 She’s delightfully unbalanced, providing some depth to the character with her emotional range and showing someone that’s deeply damaged and ruthless in her pursuit of vengeance.
 Minus her acting chops, Ma wouldn’t work half as well as it does.
 To her credit, Spencer manages to ground some pretty absurd elements in reality.

 There are other solid performances as well, including Silvers as the “innocent” one in the group that runs afoul of Ma for dating the boy she likes, Andy (Corey Fogelmanis).
 They give you someone to root for as the rest of the group can be a little more unlikable.
 Things move along at a good pace, too, and the final act is pretty intense.

-There are more than a few moments during Ma where you’ll need to turn your brain off so that the plot holes and character inconsistencies don’t consume it.
-For instance, Ben Hawkins calls the cops on his son when he learns about him drinking at some obscure location.
+There is more than a few moments during Ma where you’ll need to turn your brain off so that the plot holes and character inconsistencies don’t consume it.
+For instance, Hawkins calls the cops on his son when he learns about him drinking at some obscure location.
 Then, when he discovers that his son has been hanging out with Sue Ann he confronts her but… says nothing to his son.
 Also, how does Sue Ann keep her job?

 After frequently feeling sort of goofy and campy, Ma eventually starts turning the dial up on the violence and bloodshed.
 There are some legitimately gory scenes in the later stages that feel like they came from a different film.
 We didn’t mind the action and blood getting ratcheted up, but it could certainly be surprising based on everything you will have seen to that point.